RachelPShoemaker/SalesCRM/README.md

 Once you are in Visual Studio, you can run my program by clicking the green triangle.
 The terminal will open and you will see the main menu.

 ## Information on the code
 CRM organizes it's employee/client records in a binary search tree.
-This program has four classes,
+This program has five classes,
+* main.cpp
 * BST.h and BST.cpp (This class is for the nodes of the binary search tree.)
 * person.h and person.cpp: (This class is the parent class for the employee and client classes.)
 * employee.h and employee.cpp